travigd/documentation/readme.md

 | .NET API     | 3.0.1 (latest), 3.0.0 |
 | HTTP API     | 3.0.1 (latest), 3.0.0 |

+The Event Store server uses [semantic versioning](http://semver.org).
+APIs are versioned based on the major server version they support.

 ## How to Contribute

 ### Small Edits